NCERT Solutions for Class 12 Physics Chapter 8 – Free PDF Download

 =

-Angular frequency of source is given by:
+The angular frequency of the source is given by:

 =

-Propagation constant is given as:
+The propagation constant is given as:

 =

-Wavelength of wave is given by:
+The wavelength of the wave is given by:

 =

 (b) Suppose the wave is propagating in the positive x-direction.
-Then, the electric field vector will be in the positive y-direction and the magnetic field vector will be in the positive z-direction.
+Then, the electric field vector will be in the positive y-direction, and the magnetic field vector will be in the positive z-direction.
 This is because all three vectors are mutually perpendicular.

 =

-And, magnetic field vector is given as:
+And the magnetic field vector is given as:

 Q 8.9) The terminology of different parts of the electromagnetic spectrum is given in the text.
-Use the formula E = hν (for the energy of a quantum of radiation: photon) and obtain the photon energy in units of eV for
+Use the formula E = hν (for the energy of a quantum of radiation: photon) and obtain the photon energy in units of eV for different parts of the electromagnetic spectrum.
+In what way are the different scales of photon energies that you obtain related to the sources of electromagnetic radiation?

 Answer 8.9: